Adrian Diaz out as Seattle Police chief?

 Rumors are swirling that Seattle Police Chief Adrian Diaz is out of his job and a press conference is being called Wednesday afternoon.

-One well-placed Seattle Police source tells “The Jason Rantz Show” on KTTH that it’s likely true.
-A second source with knowledge of the situation says he’s out as chief.
+One well-placed Seattle Police source told “The Jason Rantz Show” on KTTH that it’s true.
+A second source with knowledge of the situation said he’s out as chief.
+Diaz will instead have a different role within the department.

 If true, the departure comes as Diaz and the department faces a number of complaints and lawsuits alleging sexism, harassment and discrimination.
 A 27-year-veteran of the department sued Diaz for sex and wage discrimination lawsuit.
 Four female officers alleged they faced bullying, sexual harassment, and gender discrimination within the department.
 A third lawsuit claimed retaliation for reporting racial discrimination.